logo academy

 Beginner

-Aave is a DeFi project that enables lending, borrowing and earning interest on crypto assets in a decentralised manner.
-This lending system is built on the Ethereum protocol through a series of smart contracts.
+A DeFi protocol called Aave enables users to lend, borrow and earn interest on their crypto assets in a decentralised way.
+This lending system is constructed on the Ethereum protocol using a series of smart contracts.
+If you want to learn more about Aave and its functioning, read this article.

 From ETHLend to Aave

-2020 is the year of the official launch, which landed on the Ethereum mainnet in January, after which LEND enjoyed the DeFi summer and in October the migration from the LEND token to the AAVE token was completed.
-In December of the same year, Version 2 of the Aave protocol was launched, with advanced integrations that make it even more flexible.
+In 2020, Aave officially launched on the Ethereum mainnet, and in October of the same year, the migration from the LEND token to the AAVE token was completed.
+In December, Version 2 of the Aave protocol was launched with advanced integrations, making it even more flexible.

 Loans from traditional finance to CeFi

-Sooner or later everyone has to apply for a loan, whether to go to university, to buy a house or to start a business.
-You find yourself in debt and have to deal with interest rates and other bureaucracy.
+The protocol’s functioning may seem complex if it’s not properly explained.
+Let’s start step by step to understand what Aave is.
+At some point in time, everyone needs to apply for a loan, whether it’s to buy a car, a house, or to start a business.
+This puts us in debt and we have to deal with interest rates and other bureaucracies.

 Loans in DeFi: Aave